Mr. Right Again for Her

 Her assistant stomped back to her desk and started turning off equipment.
 “Your beauty hides a ruthless streak a mile wide.”

 “That’s why I need someone with a heart of gold likes yours to balance things out.”
-Tess spun around to go finish preparing for their trip.
+Lacey spun around to go finish packing.
 “Meet me at the car in fifteen minutes.
 We’ll head to your apartment next, so you can throw something into a suitcase.”

 “You’re killing me,” Thea grumbled beneath her breath as she slammed a drawer and moved a few things around on her desk.
 “Totally killing me!”

-Oh, I’m just getting started.
-As Tess rushed down the hallway to grab the trio of suitcases she’d already packed, her mind raced with all that she’d learned about her personal assistant.
+Oh, and I’m just getting started.
+As Lacey rushed down the hallway to grab the trio of suitcases she’d already packed, her mind raced with all that she’d learned about her personal assistant.

-A soft spot that just might bump into Thea’s soft spot and burst into flames.
+A soft spot that just might bump into Thea’s soft spot and burst into, well...something.